SiobhanP1/art-shop-ecommerce-store/README.md

-# Pop-up Restaurant
+# Art Shop E-Commerce Application

 ## Purpose

-* The external user goal is to
+* The external user goal is to view and purchase local art online.
-* The internal user goal is to
+* The internal user goal is to sell local art online.
-* The site is targeted at
+* The site is targeted at those interested in buying art particularly from artists based in the West of Ireland.

-* The live version can be accessed here: ADD LIVE URL HERE
+* The live version can be accessed here: [Art Shop](https://art-shop-ecommerce-71a1569e3f02.herokuapp.com/)

 ## AGILE Methodology